Origina-sudo/Timer-Game/README.md

 ### Components

 - **App.jsx**: The main component that holds the game logic.
-- **Ti.js**: A component responsible for the timer functionality.
 - **Player.jsx**: A component for entering the player's name.
-- **Modal.js**: A reusable modal component rendered using React portals.
+- **ResultModal.jsx**: A reusable modal component rendered using React portals.

 ### Key Concepts